-Map of Arnhem Land, Northern Territory, Australia The first Australians were the descendants of groups who emigrated from Africa some 65,000 years ago, arriving in northern Australia by sea around 50,000 years ago.
+Map of Arnhem Land, Northern Territory, Australia Photo: © Australian National University he first Australians were the descendants of groups who emigrated from Africa some 65,000 years ago, arriving in northern Australia by sea around 50,000 years ago.
 European settlement started in the south in 1788 and only reached Arnhem Land in the late 19th century.
 The Europeans regarded Australia as a "land without art"; the creations we now recognise as art were only of interest to anthropologists.
 The first painting illustrated here comes from Yirrkala, in the extreme north east of Arnhem Land, home of

-Bark painting by Yolngu painter Gurruwul PRM 1994.1.3 the Yolngu people.
-Geometric patterns covering the entire surface of the bark are common in East Arnhem Land, This relatively recent example is based on a traditional design, and tells a traditional story: the coming of fire, carried across the country by ancestral beings in the form of quails or crocodiles1.
-Many paintings from Groote Eylandt illustrate creation stories: the one illustrated shows a woman wandering with a star (bottom); they find the morning star, who leads them to the Earth (top panel), brings daylight and creates the sun, man and a spear for hunting2.
+Photo: © PRM Bark painting by Yolngu painter Gurruwul PRM 1994.1.3 panel), brings daylight and creates the sun, man and a spear for hunting.
 Understanding the meaning of such paintings requires cultural knowledge or local explanation, but the early Europeans did not understand the local languages and regarded the indigenous people as savages.
-Until twenty years ago, the established theory of the origin of human artistic creativity was that the emigration of Homo sapiens from Africa to Europe some 45,000 years ago coincided with rapid evolutionary change in the brain and hence in cognition - the so-called "Human Revolution" This theory was unchallenged until 20 years ago, when a new assessment of African archaeology was published3.
+Until twenty years ago, the established theory of the origin of human artistic creativity was that the emigration of Homo sapiens from Africa to Europe some 45,000 years ago coincided with rapid evolutionary change in the brain and hence in cognition - the so-called "Human Revolution" This theory was unchallenged until 20 years ago, when a new assessment of African archaeology was published.
 But it was illogical in the first place - the first human occupants of Australia, ancestors of today's artists. had clearly carried their ability to create art with them.
 The